 During the dark hours, some security guards have seen the ghost of a lady dressed in white.
 She passes through an elevator door in the lobby and walks toward the arched window.
 There, she stops and looks out to the harbour, then vanishes.
 Is she looking out in anticipation of an incoming ship?
 Or is she merely enjoying the view?
 All that’s known is the senior security guards at The Landing talk the junior ones into working their graveyard shifts for fear of seeing the white lady.

-For details about another ghost that haunts The Landing, see Ghosts of Vancouver: 39 Haunted Places.
+For details about another ghost that haunts The Landing, please see Ghosts of Vancouver: 41 Haunted Places.